hauze-v/web-dev/mdn-css/css-layout/intro-css-layout/NOTES.md

     * **Table layout** - features designed for styling the parts of an HTML table can be used on non-table elements using `display: table` and associated properties.
     * **Multi-column layout** - the multi-column layout properties can cause the content of a block to layout in columns, as you might see in a newspaper.

+## The display property ##
+The main methods of achieving page layout in CSS are all values of the `display` property.
+This property allows us to change the default way something displays.
+Everything in normal flow has a value of `display`, used as the default way that elements they are set on behave.
+For example, the fact that paragraphs in English display one below the other is due to the fact that they are styled with `display: block`.
+If you create a link around some text inside a paragraph, that link remains inline with the rest of the text, and doesn't break onto a new line.
+This is because the <a> element is `display: inline` by default.

+In addition to being able to change the default presentation by turning an item from `block` to `inline` and vice versa, there are some bigger layout methods that start out as a value of display.
+However, when using these, you will generally need to invoke additional properties.
+The two values most important for our purposes when discussing layout are `display: flex` and `display: grid`.

+## Flexbox ##